cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 is to give no visible sign at all that something could be wrong with the program).

-When completing the **unit project**, it will be up to your group to decide what static and dnynamic analysis tools to use on your code in order to find defects and possible vulnerabilities.
+When completing the **unit project**, it will be up to your group to decide what static and dynamic analysis tools to use on your code in order to find defects and possible vulnerabilities.

 </div>

-#### Compiler options
+### Compiler options

 Before looking at standalone static analysis tools, we'll first discuss options that are already built into your compiler.